TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 <sup>In CubeMX, we first select a timer on the left.
 We then enable a channel (here Channel 4) to generate PWM.[^chtim] We also set the prescaler and auto-reload so that our timer frequency is 42,000Hz.</sup>
 {.caption}

-[^chtim]: We chose Timer 8 with Channel 4 because its pins were available, and other timers had occupied pins.
+[^chtim]: We chose Timer 8 (with Channel 4) because it's an advanced control timer (a beefy boi!), capable of a lot, though probably overkill for our simple examples.
 The timer and channel you use depends on your STM board and model.
 If you’re following along with this post, make sure to choose a timer which has DMA generation.
 When in doubt, refer to the reference manual.[^rm0090]

 {% image "assets/stm32-cubemx-timer-2-raw.jpg", "More timer settings from CubeMX.", "post1" %}